SiggeAlfredsson/UrbanMobility/README.md

 # Spring boot assignment with focus on writing tests

+- getting a booking broken?
+In the booking I get the user, and in the user I get the bookings again, and agian, and again, only reason the test passes is because it is not so much data.
+Would look into more of it if I werent so short on time

+- I feel like i alot of logic way more complicated then it had to be, and then I still removed quite alot of logic in UserService.

+- I was big time sick during this project, most of the project was made in the last 3 days.

+--- RUNNING TESTS ---

  Running test locally thru jenkins:

 Enter git repo URL in Source code management and branch to build, in my case testing.